Find Affordable College Courses

 Detroit, MI

-Wayne State University did quite well in this year’s ranking of the most popular places for civil engineering students to get a master’s degree.
-It came in at #9 on the list.
-Located in the large city of Detroit, Wayne State is a public school with a very large student population.
+Wayne State University ranked #9 on this year’s Most Popular Civil Engineering Master’s Degree Schools in the Great Lakes Region list.
+Located in the city of Detroit, Wayne State is a public school with a fairly large student population.

 Women make up 12% of the civil eng majors at the school.